architecture projects

 Environmental Research

-The project was conceived with the need for rapid construction in adverse climatic conditions in mind, leading to a design based on a rigorous modulation system..
+The project was conceived with the imperative of rapid construction under adverse climatic conditions, resulting in a design driven by a rigorous modular system.

-The guiding principle of our proposal was not the action to build and occupy, but the concern to respect the polar world, understand the nature in its fullness, to mimic in the landscape and, finally, the challenge of building without showcasing our presence.
+The core principle guiding the proposal was not simply to build and occupy, but to respect the polar environment—to understand nature in its entirety, to blend seamlessly into the landscape, and to embrace the challenge of building without asserting a dominant presence.

 Section